przet/krumblr/README.md

 that we can see how you interpret the requirements and solve problems accordingly.

+As you work, please keep a log of the time you spend on various features.

 ## Core Features

 At a minimum the following features should be implemented:

-* Users can sign up and create one or more blogs.
+* Users can sign up and create and manage one or more blogs.
 * Users can create posts on the blogs.
-* Posts can just be text.
+* Posts can be text-only.

 ## Extra Features